rafnixschaf/iota/external-crates/move/crates/test-generation/README.md

 This tool works by modeling the state of the VM abstractly, and by modeling the bytecode instructions in terms of that abstract state.
-The abstract state is defined in `abstact_state.rs`.
+The abstract state is defined in `abstract_state.rs`.
 It consists of type-level modeling of the VM stack, locals, and borrow graph.

 Instructions are defined in terms of their preconditions and effects.
 These definitions are